Ghost Typing Your Way to Hollywood

 }

-Go on, give it a try over multiple lines of text.
-I'll wait.
+Go on, give this one a try over multiple lines of text.
+Again, I'll wait.

 Tying animations together